The precise tail behavior of the total progeny of a killed branching random walk: Introduction

-The Yaglom-type result Theorem \ref{thm:yaglom-critiq} plays a crucial role in the proof of Theorem \ref{t:leaves}.
-Loosely speaking, to make the total progeny $Z$ (or the set of leaves $\cL[0]$) as large as possible, the branching walk will reach some level $L$ as high as possible and the descendants of all particles hitting $L$ will make the main contribution in $\#\cL[0]$.
-We control the error terms by computing the moments of $Z[0, L]$ which are the most technical parts in the proof of Theorem \ref{t:leaves}.
+The Yaglom-type result of Theorem \ref{thmyaglom-critiq} plays a crucial role in the proof of Theorem \ref{tleaves}.
+Loosely speaking, to make the total progeny $Z$ (or the set of leaves $\cL[0]$) as large as possible, the branching walk will reach some level $L$ as high as possible, and the main contribution to $\#\cL[0]$ comes from the descendants of those particles which have hit $L$.
+We control the contribution from the other particles by computing the moments of $Z[0, L]$ which are the most technical parts in the proof of Theorem \ref{tleaves}.

-In the computations of moments of $Z[0, L]$, we have to distinguish the contributions of {\it good } particles from {\it bad } particles.
-By good particle, we mean that its children do not make extraordinary jumps (and the number of its children is not too big).
-Then the number of good particles will have high moments, however that of bad particles only have low moments.
-To describe separately the numbers of good and bad particles in $Z[0,L]$, we shall modify the Yaglom-type result Theorem \ref{thm:yaglom-critiq} (iii) as follows.
+In the computations of moments of $Z[0, L]$, we have to distinguish the contributions of \textit{good} particles from \textit{bad} particles.
+By good particle, we mean that its children do not make extraordinary jumps [and the number of its children is not too big; see \eqref{defbad} and \eqref{defbad2} for the precise definitions].
+To describe separately the numbers of good and bad particles in $Z[0,L]$, we shall modify the Yaglom-type result Theorem \ref {thmyaglom-critiq}(iii) as follows.

 Denote by $\Omega_f$ the set of $\sigma$-finite measures on $\r$.
-For any individual $u\not= \varnothing$, let ${\buildrel \leftarrow \over u}$ be the parent of $u$ and define
+For any individual $u\neq \varnothing$, let ${\buildrel\leftarrow\over u}$ be the parent of $u$ and define